The Getty

 Scope: TGN is not comprehensive; although coverage is multilingual and global, the scope is tailored to the needs of the Getty Vocabularies' core audience.
 The temporal coverage of TGN ranges from prehistory to the present.
 The scope of TGN includes names, relationships, place types, dates, and coordinates for places required to catalog, discover, and retrieve rich information about art, architecture, and other visual cultural heritage, including related disciplines dealing with visual works, such as archaeology and conservation.
 Visual works include not only works classified as art according to Western aesthetics, but also utilitarian and ceremonial works.
 For works' information, TGN is used for current location, creation location, discovery location, and subject depicted; for people in ULAN, TGN is used for places of birth, death, and activity.
 TGN is linked to CONA and IA as well.
 Development in TGN focuses on the historical world, although as much of the modern world as is necessary for giving context to the historical world and for cataloging and discovery of visual works is included.

 Types of places included in TGN are inhabited places (cities, towns, villages), nations, empires, archaeological sites, named general areas, tribal areas, lost settlements (historically documented, but the precise location is unknown), and physical features.
-Names that reference a built work may be included, when the name serves as a place name; if it is also serves as a built work name, you may record it in CONA and link to TGN (places and built works have different attributes, thus are recorded in separate Vocabularies).
-Sizable areas within inhabited places may be included if they serve as place names, such as districts, neighborhoods, squares, and large parks.
+Names that reference a built work may be included, when the name serves as a place name; if it is also serves as a built work name, you may record the building in CONA and link to TGN (places and built works have different attributes, thus are recorded in separate Vocabularies).
+Sizable areas within inhabited places may be included in TGN if they serve as place names, such as districts, neighborhoods, squares, and large parks.
 Street addresses are not included.
 Settlements that were planned but never built may be included, but legendary and fictional places are not included; they may be included in IA.

 Various types of names for places are included.
 Records for modern places often include historical names; places may have various historical names that change over time.
 Alternative place names are included, such as indigenous names and official names.
 Codes and official abbreviations may be included in the name field; for example, ISO codes for nations are included.
 See the discussion of fields below for more information about flags used to denote codes.
 Names in multiple languages may be included.
 Various transliterations may be included.
 Misspellings may be included, provided they are found with some frequency in published sources, and therefore are useful for retrieval.
 Names that are considered "pejorative" or "avoid use" may be flagged.